pragmint/open-practices/practices/open-telemetry-practice.md

 ### Fast & Measurable

-- **Mean Time To Recover.** Developers should find and confirm root causes faster using telemetry data rather than disparate data points and anecdotes.
+- **Faster Mean Time To Recover.** Developers should find and confirm root causes faster using telemetry data rather than disparate data points and anecdotes.
 This can be tracked via incident timelines in postmortems or Jira/incident tooling.
 - **Faster Deployment Feedback Loops.** Engineers should see how changes affect the system within minutes, not hours.
 This can be measured via deployment pipelines (CI/CD timestamps) and time-to-first-meaningful-telemetry-signals after deploy.

 ### Fast & Intangible

-- **More Productive Debugging Behaviors.** Teams default to tracing and telemetry for understanding issues, instead of log-hunting or adding prints.
+- **More Productive Debugging Behaviors.** Teams should default to tracing and telemetry for understanding issues, instead of log-hunting or adding prints.
 Capture this via retrospective notes, engineering Slack chatter, or direct developer feedback.

 ### Slow & Measurable